Balurc/data_eng_zoomcamp/week3_data_warehouse/README.md

 ## Homework

-You can see the queries here.
+You can see the queries <a href="https://github.com/Balurc/data_eng_zoomcamp/blob/main/week3_data_warehouse/homework/homework.sql" target="_blank">here</a>.

-### Question 1: What is count for fhv vehicles data for year 2019?
+### Question 1:
+What is count for fhv vehicles data for year 2019?
 The answer is 43261276.

-### Question 2: How many distinct dispatching_base_num we have in fhv for 2019?
+### Question 2:
+How many distinct dispatching_base_num we have in fhv for 2019?
 The answer is 799.

-### Question 3: What is the best strategy to optimise if a query always filter by dropoff_datetime and order by dispatching_base_num?
+### Question 3:
+What is the best strategy to optimise if a query always filter by dropoff_datetime and order by dispatching_base_num?
 The answer is partition by dropoff_datetime (TIMESTAMP) and cluster by dispatching_base_num (STRING/CATEGORICAL).

-### Question 4: What is the count, estimated and actual data processed for query which counts trip between 2019/01/01 and 2019/03/31 for dispatching_base_num B00987, B02060, B02279?
+### Question 4:
+What is the count, estimated and actual data processed for query which counts trip between 2019/01/01 and 2019/03/31 for dispatching_base_num B00987, B02060, B02279?
 The answer is:

     Count: 28058
     Estimated data processed: 421.1MB
     Actual data processed: 157MB

-### Question 5: What will be the best partitioning or clustering strategy when filtering on dispatching_base_num and SR_Flag?
+### Question 5:
+What will be the best partitioning or clustering strategy when filtering on dispatching_base_num and SR_Flag?
 The answer is cluster by dispatching_base_num and SR_FLAG (if its a STRING, or if its an INTEGER, use partition).

-### Question 6: What improvements can be seen by partitioning and clustering for data size less than 1 GB?
+### Question 6:
+What improvements can be seen by partitioning and clustering for data size less than 1 GB?
 The answer is there would be no improvements, and even could be worse due to metadata.
 We can see the improvements with a larger data size.

-### Question 7: In which format does BigQuery save data?
+### Question 7:
+In which format does BigQuery save data?
 The answer is columnar.